-- 1. Staff will shake the medication if it is a suspension (staff will check the label if in doubt). - 2.
-Staff will pour the correct amount of medication, at eye level on a level surface, with the label facing up, into a plastic medication measuring cup or measuring spoon. - 3.
+- 1. Staff will shake the medication if it is a suspension (as per label instructions). - 2.
+Staff will pour the correct amount of medication, at eye level on a level surface, with the label

+- facing up, into a plastic medication measuring cup or measuring spoon. - 3.
 Staff will wipe around the neck of the bottle, if sticky, and replace the cap. - 4.
-Staff will dilute or dissolve the medication if indicated on the label or medication sheet with the correct amount of fluid. - 5.
+Staff will dilute or dissolve the medication if indicated on the label or medication administration record with the correct amount of fluid. - 5.
 Staff will administer the correct dose according to the directions in an appropriate container. - 6.
 Staff will remain with the person until the medication is swallowed.